liorwap/EmailClient/README.md

 * Walla
 * Yahoo

-Note that this is in POC stage currently there is no support for using the Email Client Emulator in other host then EmailServer.
+# Usage
+Under resources/backend.properties file set the IP and port for the backend server and start the client. if client is running on same host as server with default configurations there is no need to change the file.